 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During the following monitoring periods, we did not complete all monitoring or testing for the following contaminants, and therefore cannot be sure of the quality of your drinking water during that time.
+During the following monitoring periods, we did not monitor or test for the following contaminants, and therefore cannot be sure of the quality of your drinking water during that time:

-Contaminant Begin Date End Date # of Samples # of Samples
+Contaminant Begin Date End Date # of Samples Required # of Samples Missing

-Required Missing
+E. COLI 10/4/2021 10/18/2021 4 4

-E. COLI 5/5/2015 5/19/2015 5 5
+E. COLI 8/25/2021 9/8/2021 4 4